hugbed/OpenS3D/README.md

 This codebase is a work in process and work has just been started.
 It should get bigger as days go by.

-### Features

 Up to now:
-* 3D video player (side-by-side/anaglyph) with Ogre.
-To produce 3D content, you need to be able to visualize it.
+* 3D video player (side-by-side/anaglyph) with Ogre: To produce 3D content, you need to be able to visualize it.

+In progress:
+* Improving 3D video player user-friendliness
+* Stereo 3D rig alignment (by removing vertial disparities)

 ### Build Instructions